starwit/lj-projectbuilder/docs/installation/development-installation.md

 ### Starting without keycloak

-If you want to start your application without keycloak connection, you need to change spring boot profile to dev in application\src\main\resources\application.properties.
+If you want to start your application without keycloak, you need to change spring boot profile to dev in application\src\main\resources\application.properties.

 ```properties
 spring.profiles.active=dev